Truth, justice & accountability

-Acknowledgement has historically been intertwined with truth and justice.
+In the past, acknowledgement has been intertwined with truth and justice.

 We have published some significant research reports on transgenerational issues and have recently started to shape next steps to deliver change.

-Education is one element of this that can be explored in a formal and informal context.
+Education is one element of this that we are exploring in a formal and informal context.